alliander-opensource/diva-irma-js/README.md

 ## Example / reference implementation

-For a full starter project that shows how to use the three core components with examples, see the [DIVA js Reference Third Party](https://github.com/Alliander/diva-js-reference-3p)
+For a full starter project that shows how to use the three core components with examples, see the [DIVA js Reference Third Party Backend](https://github.com/Alliander/diva-js-reference-3p-backend)

 ## Usage